hartwigmedical/platinum/README.md

 ### Scaling Up

-Using GCP infrastructure, Platinum can run all your pipelines in parallel, giving you the same total runtime with 1000 tumors as a single tumor.
+Using GCP infrastructure, Platinum can run all your pipelines in parallel, giving you the same total runtime with 1000 samples as a single sample.
 That said, to take advantage your GCP project must have been granted enough quota to support your workload.
 Here we review the quota limits frequently reached by Platinum and appropriate values to request from google.